Enhanced adic formalism and perverse t-structures for higher Artin stacks: Introduction

-In this section, we will state our constructions and results only in the classical setting of Artin stacks on the level of usual derived categories (which are homotopy categories of the derived $\infty$-categories), among other simplification.
-We will provide the precise references of the complete results in later chapters, for higher Deligne--Mumford stacks and higher Artin stacks, stated on the level of stable $\infty$-categories.
-We refer the reader to \cite{LZ}*{\Sec 0.1} for our convention on Artin stacks.
+In this and the next sections, we will state our constructions and results only in the classical setting of Artin stacks on the level of usual derived categories (which are homotopy categories of the derived $\infty$-categories), among other simplification.
+We will provide the precise references of the complete results in later chapters, for higher Artin stack higher (and higher Deligne--Mumford stacks), stated on the level of stable $\infty$-categories.
+We refer the reader to \cite{LZ1}*{\Sec 0.1} for our convention on Artin stacks.